 Members of the College are subject to the Proctors' regulations concerning the conduct of student members of the University.
 The University Student Handbook, issued by the Proctors' Office, can be found online here.

-Members of the College are also subject to a variety of College rules, either under the University umbrella, or as agreed through Reuben’s Governing Body (see Section 3.4)
+Members of the College are also subject to a variety of College rules, either under the University umbrella, or as agreed through Reuben’s Governing Body (see above)